djc/askama/book/src/template_syntax.md

 {% call scope::heading(s) %}
 ```

-It is also possible to use the name of the `macro` in `endmacro` in the
+You can optionally specify the name of the macro in `endmacro`:
-declaration:

 ```html
 {% macro heading(arg) %}<p>{{arg}}</p>{% endmacro heading %}